huggingface/optimum-habana/examples/language-modeling/README.md

 ## GPT-J-6B and causal language modeling

-The following command triggers fine-tuning of GPT-J-6b model on WikiText-2 with Deepspeed ZeRO-2.
-Fine tuning on 8 HPU cards takes around 6 mins with batchsize of 4.
+The following command triggers fine-tuning of GPT-J-6B model on WikiText-2 with Deepspeed ZeRO-2.
+Fine tuning on 8 HPU cards takes around 6 mins with batchsize of 32 (per device is 4).
 It reaches a perplexity of 14.011 once finetuned with the dataset.
 ### Multi-card Training with Deepspeed